SmartSam/dating-app/README.md

 ## Database

 The development configuration pionts to SQLite, and the production configuration points to SQLServer.
 Database (datingapp.db) was setup with EF Core migrations.
-When changing from SQLite to SQLServer, and new set of migration has to be setup.
+When changing data providers (SQLite <=> SQLServer), a new migration has to be setup.
 FYI: "DB Browser for SQLite" is an excellent tool for SQLite DBs.

 ## Integration Tests